How To Find The Perimeter Of A Shape

 Use Formulas Wisely

 Familiarize yourself with the perimeter formulas for common shapes, such as squares, rectangles, triangles, and circles.
 Using these formulas can save time and reduce the risk of errors.
-However, be careful to use the correct formula for each shape.
+Still, be careful to use the correct formula for each shape.

 Practice Regularly